-current definition:
+old definition:

-1 ampere is a constant current which, if maintained in two straight parallel conductors of infinite length, of negligible circular cross-section, and placed 1 m apart in vacuum, would produce between these conductors a force equal $2 \cdot 10^{-7}$ newtons pre metre of length.
+1 ampere is a constant current which, if maintained in two straight parallel conductors of infinite length, of negligible circular cross-section, and placed 1 m apart in vacuum, would produce between these conductors a force equal 2·10-7 newtons pre metre of length.

-The problem is that newton is defined by means of kilogram, which will be also redefined.
+The main problem was that newton was defined by means of kilogram, which was also redefined.